AndreasKaratzas/stonne/README.md

     * `T_G = [x]`

-        Number of groups mappd at a time
+        Number of groups mapped at a time

     * `T_N = [x]`